vladikcomper/md-modules/utils/convsym/README.md

 Expects a listing file produced by the **AS** assembler for input.
 It's the recommended format for projects using **AS**.

 Since version **version 2.8**, it works by processing a symbol table at the end of the file.
-This parser superseded the old experimental one, which is now available as `as_lst_exp` (so if you're looking for pre-v2.8 behaviour for some reason, use that instead).
+This parser superseded the old experimental one, which is now available as `as_lst_exp` (so if you're looking for pre-v2.8 behavior for some reason, use that instead).

 It also supports local symbols, if produced by the assembler.

 **Known issues**:

-* Sonic 2 and Sonic 3K disassemly also compile the Z80 driver in the same project using `org`/`phase` to locate Z80-related labels starting from offset $000000.
+* Sonic 2 and Sonic 3K disassembly also compile the Z80 driver in the same project using `org`/`phase` to locate Z80-related labels starting from offset $000000.
 This causes Z80 and M68K symbols to be interleaved, thus messing up the symbol table for up to the first 8 kb of ROM data.
 There's no clean way to get rid of conflicting labels, but thankfully the disassemblies have most of Z80-labels start with the letter `z`, so you can add the following command-line options to filter them out: `-exclude -filter "z.+"'`

 **Options:**